sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 1. Click **Create**.

     > The **Stack Name** is shown in the table with a <span class="cfn-output">CREATE_IN_PROGRESS</span> status.
 You can click on the **Stack Name** and see the specific events that are in progress.
 The create process takes about 10 minutes and once ready, you will see <span class="cfn-output2">CREATE_COMPLETE</span>.

+#### Access Cloudbreak web UI

+Follow these steps to obtain Cloudbreak VM's public IP address and log in to the Cloudbreak web UI.

+**Steps**

 1. Once the stack creation is complete, Cloudbreak is ready to use.
 You can obtain the URL to the cloud controller and the SSH access information from the **Outputs** tab: